seL4 Tutorial 3

 TASK in the

-apps/hello-3 directory for each task.
+hello-3/src directory for each task.

 As we mentioned in passing before, threads in seL4 do their own memory management.
 You implement your own Virtual Memory Manager, essentially.
 To the extent that you must allocate a physical memory frame, then map it into your thread’s page directory – and even manually allocate page tables on your own, where necessary.